leson1106/FootballApp/README.md

 - **Solution**: I've changed entity module to `Global namespace` then loaded `momd extension` from module itself.
 I also added name spacing @objc for these entities, to map correctly with entity class name.

 ### Combine
 - **Issue**: I frequently use Rx instead of Combine.
-This is very first project I've worked with.
+This is the very first project I've worked with.
 When building this app, I ran into trouble when trying to understand the type of Combine's components.
-It's always nested to another when you applied any operators, such as: AnyPublisher with map become AnyPublisher<.AnyPublisherMap<AnyPublisher...>.
-I think it quite complicated to me.
+It's always nested to another when you apply any operators, such as AnyPublisher with map become AnyPublisher<AnyPublisherMap<AnyPublisher...>.
+Imagine if there are more operators: combineLatest, concat, etc, and how long the chain will be.
+I think it is quite complicated for me.
-- **Approach**: After a few days dive into it, I don't think there is solution for this issue cause that's the way  framework operates.
+- **Approach**: After a few days dive into it, I don't think there is a solution for this issue cause that's the way Combine framework operates.
 So, I guess I have to get used to it.

 ## Third parties
 - **Nuke**: Effectively fetching, caching image